Sovereign-Labs/sovereign-sdk/specs/interfaces/da.md

 We allow Sovereign SDK chains to specify any state model of their choosing.
 So, the underlying DA layer must provide a total ordering over rollup batches.
 For purposes of bridging, it also needs to provide an ordering *across* batches on different rollups.
 (This is only an issue if the underlying chain uses a DAG model).
-This requirement may be relaxed in future.
+This requirement may be relaxed in the future.

 ## Optional Functionality